yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 == Addendum: scripts ==
 Using just the iptables command in the ip-up and ip-down script returns error code 127, which basicly means the command failed.
 Using the full name /usr/sbin/iptables in stead of it's short name works fine.
 I also added some logging to /var/log/ppp.

+* Notes:
-Note1: There is no iptables command that allows ""incoming"" connections in these scripts, feel free to add it
+ 1. There is no iptables command that allows ""incoming"" connections in these scripts, feel free to add it
-Note2: You will probably have to change the 10.0.0.0/8 remote subnet
+ 2. You will probably have to change the 10.0.0.0/8 remote subnet
-Note3: I'm not used to programming shell scripts, so any improvments are welcome: loops, shared headers (you know, like C/C++ header files)
+ 3. I'm not used to programming shell scripts, so any improvments are welcome: loops, shared headers (you know, like C/C++ header files)

-== Addendum: scripts ==
-Using just the iptables command in the ip-up and ip-down script returns error code 127, which basicly means the command failed.
-Using the full name /usr/sbin/iptables in stead of it's short name works fine.
-I also added some logging to /var/log/ppp.
-Note: I'm not used to programming bash...

 === /etc/ppp/ip-up ===
 {{{